guyleonard/genomics_adventure/chapter_2/task_2.md

 PS - There are also programs for removing or demultiplexing special barcode data from your reads, but they are not covered in this tutorial.

 PPS - Long reads require a whole suite of different programs - especially Oxford Nanopore - due to the different technologies and errors involved in base calling.

+:warning: - Don't run these commmands now.
+You can try them if you like after you have completed this chapter ⚠️

 ```bash
 conda install -c bioconda fastp